yonatancoo/KernelPractice/ResearchJournal.md

 It took some time but I eventually remembered how user/kernel memory works, and copied the actual dirent array.
 Working now on figuring out what to do with the data, some of it is nonsensical.

+Pretty sure that was due to using the wrong pt_regs struct, I think I've found the correct one, struggling to make it compile.